-Regardless of whether the lamb was the natural offspring or fostered, when it came to feeding, some of the little ones could be ruthless.
+Regardless of whether the lamb was the natural offspring or fostered, when it came to feeding some of the little ones could be ruthless.
 There were a few cases of utters so torn up from the feeding mouths that we had to take the lambs away from the ewe while she healed.
-But the lambs needed to eat, and those few days of May spent bottle feeding them brought me much needed content.
+But the lambs needed to eat, and those few days of May spent bottle feeding them brought me much needed gladness.

 The Average Workday

 I enjoyed working on the farm, but it took a toll on me.
 Every day I woke around 8.00am.
 I looked out the window, got dressed and went down to the kitchen to eat breakfast.
 I did so alone, for Árni slept up at the barn the whole month of May.
 Around 8.30 I’d stroll up to the barn, walk through to see how many new lambs had been born in the night and then start breaking down the hay bale to feed the sheep their breakfast.